Date(s) - Thursday, July 11, 2019 - Friday, July 12, 2019

 Rethinking the Political Economy of Place: Challenges of Productivity, Inclusion and Power Conference

-The shifting landscape of (re-)emerging concerns and concepts in economic politics in places around the world, calls for a rethinking of the political economy of place.
+The shifting landscape of concerns and concepts in economic politics in places around the world, calls for a rethinking of the political economy of place.
 Two of the key challenges – currently faced by cities, regions, nations and supranational institutions around the world – are improving productivity and fostering inclusion.
 This conference is looking to shed new light on these challenges, in particular when these two challenges are taken in conjunction.
-We are furthermore aim to set these challenges in a broader context.
+We furthermore aim to set these challenges in a broader context.
 Relating these challenges to the implicit and explicit power structures and processes, prevailing at various scales within contemporary capitalism.

 The conference welcomes contributions that comprise of conceptual discussions or empirical articles employing qualitative as well as quantitative methodologies; and may be set within a range of geographical contexts.
 Possible themes may include (but are not confined to):